Restumping Melbourne | Reblocking Melbourne Homes | Restumping Experts

-You need a permit if you are planning to restump a house in Melbourne.
+Yes, you will need a permit to restump a house in Melbourne.
+However, our team can take care of the permit acquisition process for you.
 It has to be approved by the local authorities before starting any work.
 Also, any reblocking contractor that you hire should be registered with the VBA.
 Therefore, it is important to check whether you are hiring a registered contractor that is authorised to service your area, to avoid any compliance problems.

 Jump on a call to schedule an appointment with our team today!